 The key to reduce expenses and save money is to take some time to actively manage your monthly subscriptions.

-The first thing you want to do is get a handle on what you subscribe to on a monthly basis.
+The first thing you want to do is get a handle on what you subscribe to on both a monthly and a yearly basis.

 Write all of these down on a sheet of paper.

-Next to each one, write down the amount you pay each month also the amount times 12 – so you know how much it is costing you for a full year.
+Next to each monthly subscription, write down the amount you pay each month also the amount times 12 – so you know how much it is costing you for a full year.

 Also ask yourself these questions for each service that you use: